-Disability services may use readers, or electronic formats for testing and examinations for qualifying students.
-Students have the option of testing in the accommodated testing center and using the available software or hardware.
-Students must schedule a test a minimum of 24 hours in advance with the Center for Academic Success office, 574.807.7460.
+The Center for Academic Success may use readers, or electronic formats for testing and examinations for qualifying students.
+Students may have the option of testing in the Center for Academic Success and using the available software or hardware.
+Students must schedule a test a minimum of 2 business days in advance with the Center for Academic Success office.
+A QR code to schedule tests is available outside the CAS office door, or the scheduling link can be sent upon request via email (academicsuccess@betheluniversity.edu) or text (574.891.5388).
+All tests must be scheduled to begin within an hour of the time the rest of the class is testing unless special permission is obtained from the instructor.
 The CAS will not allow walk-ins for testing.
 The Center for Academic Success is responsible for providing reasonable accommodations in a timely manner.
-Non-compliance on the part of the student with the procedures stated in the "Student Guidelines for Testing" may result in delays or denial of the provision of accommodations.
+Noncompliance on the part of the student with the procedures stated in the "The Students' Responsibilities Regarding Testing in the Center for Academic Success" (found at the end of this document) may result in delays or denial of the provision of accommodations.

-The authority to grant students with reasonable academic accommodations rests with the Director of the Center for Academic Success.
+The authority to grant students with reasonable academic accommodations rests with the Accommodation Specialist or the Director of the Center for Academic Success.